-The topographic features of the Rajouri District are rugged hilly terrain roads, which counter a number of accidents, resulting in a number of deaths and serious injuries as reported in every year.
+The topographic features of the project area are rugged hilly terrain roads and damaged road surface, cross drainage structures etc, which counter a number of accidents, resulting in a number of deaths and serious injuries as reported in every year in a district.
 Most of these accidents are reported to have occurred by skidding off or rolling down the road.
 It can be ascribed to the poor geometry of the hilly roads while negotiating sharp curves and bends without adequate signage.
 Increase of incidence of accidents is anticipated due to disruptions of traffics movements on the road in construction work zones on the project road.